- Patient Information:

 The excretion of esomeprazole in milk has not been studied.
 It is not known whether this drug is excreted in human milk.
 However, omeprazole concentrations have been measured in breast milk of one woman taking omeprazole 20 mg per day.
 Because many drugs are excreted in human milk and because of the potential for tumorigenicity shown for esomeprazole in rat carcinogenicity studies, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-The safety and efficacy of VIMOVO has not been established in children younger than 18 years.
+The safety and efficacy of VIMOVO has not been established in pediatric patients younger than 18 years.

 Of the total number of patients who received VIMOVO (n=1157) in clinical trials, 387 were ≥ 65 years of age, of which 85 patients were 75 years and over.
 No meaningful differences in efficacy or safety were observed between these subjects and younger subjects [see ADVERSE REACTIONS].